surgems/ec-events/content/collections/family-rides/flying-dumbos.md

         content:
           -
             type: text
-            text: 'Fly your very own elephant through the air, this ride is always a hit with the kids and adults alike!'
+            text: 'Fly your very own elephant through the air, this ride is always a hit with the kids and adults alike!
+Get comfortable on Dumbo''s back and let him take you on a ride full of magic. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Colourful and mesmerising, this ride will have the kids begging you to put the Disney classic on the TV as soon as you get home!'
           -
             type: hard_break
           -